Cheng-Chen-NYU/cssl/docs/index.md

 - $\text{CIFAR-10/CIFAR-100}$:
   - The $\text{CIFAR-10}$ dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.
-  - Batch $512\times3\times32\times32$
   - The $\text{CIFAR-100}$ dataset has 100 classes containing 600 images each.
 There are 500 training images and 100 testing images per class.
 The 100 classes in the $\text{CIFAR-100}$ are grouped into 20 superclasses.
 Each image comes with a "fine" label (the class to which it belongs) and a "coarse" label (the superclass to which it belongs).
+- Canine subset of $\text{ImageNet}$
+  - This dataset is used for the [dog breed identification challenge in the Kaggle Competition](https://www.kaggle.com/c/dog-breed-identification/)
+  - This dataset contains 120 breeds of dogs.
+Different from the images in the $\text{CIFAR-10}$ dataset, the canine images are higher and wider and their dimensions are inconsistent.
 - $\text{ImageNet ILSVRC 2012}$ (subset)
   - 1% $\rightarrow$ 12811 images
   - 10% $\rightarrow$ 128116 images
-  - Original $\rightarrow$ 1.28M images: This is the ImageNet training set that has ~1.28 million images in 1000 classes.
+  - Original $\rightarrow$ 1.28M images: This is the $\text{ImageNet}$ training set that has ~1.28 million images in 1000 classes.
 This dataset is well-balanced in its class distribution, and its images generally contain iconic view of objects.
-- Canine subset of Imagenet (https://www.kaggle.com/c/dog-breed-identification/)
-  - 120 breeds of dogs
 - $\text{PASCAL VOC}$ `trainval` and `test` set
   - A benchmark in visual object category recognition and detection consisting of a publicly available dataset of images and annotation